All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Patients whose arthritis pain limits physical activity, creating a cycle of weight gain and worsening symptoms

-GLP-1 medications are not a substitute for disease-modifying antirheumatic drugs in inflammatory arthritis.
-They should be considered a complementary tool within a comprehensive treatment plan.
+GLP-1 medications aren't a substitute for disease-modifying antirheumatic drugs in inflammatory arthritis.
+They should be considered a complementary tool within a thorough treatment plan.

 How to Talk to Your Doctor